wensty/Scripted-Subroutines-for-Potioncraft-Plotter/README.md

 - `stirToConsume(consumeLength)`: stir to consume a specified length while in a vortex.
   - <em>Generally you can move the bottle fairly free with heating inside a vortex, so you can carefully stir and heating, so the bottle do not move as you stir.
 This process is called "consuming" path in a vortex.
 This function does a virtual consuming process using tp(to ensure the current point definitely do not move), so consider if it can be translated into a real path consuming process and the possily unavoidable solvent pouring.</em>
   - `length`: the length of stirring to consume.
+  - `oneStir`: The maximal length of a single stir before teleporting back to the starting point.

 ### Pouring subroutines.